 Fellow MVP, Shyam reminds me that there is a ninth way to shutdown or restart your Windows 8 computer.
 And that is by editing the registry, to add these options to your desktop right-click context menu.

 But rather than touching your Windows Registry, we recommend that you use our portable freeware app Right Click Extender to add these entries to your context menu quickly and easily.
 This tool too, works just fine on Windows 8 too!
+You can also easily add or display any folder in This PC or Computer folder using our Ultimate Windows Tweaker 3.

 And finally how could we forget this one which is popular with some.
 Press Ctrl+Alt+Del, and on the screen which appears, from the button which appears in the bottom right side, you will see the options to Shutdown, Restart and Sleep.
 Thanks for the reminding me of this option, Anup.